 Unveiling Family Firm Types: Thematic Dimensions and Purpose Orientation Drivers

 The first stage of our findings focuses on identifying and categorizing types of family firms based on their articulated purpose statements through a systematic qualitative content analysis.
-After having distilled the statements into nine aggregate dimensions, which represent the thematic core of family firms' strategic narratives, we theorize that the purpose orientations of family firms are shaped by two factors – family firm longevity and the presence or absence of a family CEO.
+After having categorized the statements into nine aggregate dimensions, which represent the thematic core of family firms' strategic narratives, we theorize that the purpose orientations of family firms are shaped by two factors – family firm longevity and the presence or absence of a family CEO.
+XXX